-- your ability to effect positive social change in your community
+- the ability to create positive social change.

 Participants must be second-year undergraduates at a Monash University Victorian campus.
 There are 40 positions available in the program each year.

-- in your final year of a post-secondary course with a direct pathway into the second year of a Monash University course (e.g. a Monash College Diploma or a Diploma of Tertiary Studies)
+- a final-year student in a post-secondary course with a direct pathway into the second year of a Monash University course (e.g. a Monash College Diploma or a Diploma of Tertiary Studies)

 - a mid-year intake undergraduate student beginning the second-year of your course

-- a mature-age student who completed your first degree over ten years ago and is, at the time of application, a first-year undergraduate student at Monash University
+- a mature-age student who completed your first degree over 10 years ago and is, at the time of application, a first-year undergraduate student at Monash University

-You must also be able to commit to eight evening seminars held monthly on a Tuesday, and a three-day residential program in February 2019.
+You must also be able to commit to eight evening seminars, held monthly.

-Please contact the Yulendj Indigenous Engagement Unit for further advice on preparing your application.
+Please contact the William Cooper Institute for further advice on preparing your application.